gautampratap/cmpt-363-153-website/user/pages/03.ux-techniques-guide/README.markdown

 # Want to Propose a New Article to the UX Techniques Guide Page?

-1. Fork the Respository (GitHub account required)
+1. Open the folder containing the topic you wish to make suggestions for
-2. Make your suggested changes to the .md file within the relevant topic folder
+2. View the topic.md file within that folder
-3. Open a Pull Request
+3. Click on the edit button (pencil icon) in the upper right corner

-If you are using the GitHub Desktop client, checkout the included tutorial which walks through all the above steps.
+Want additional guidance?
+View the support documentation for [Editing files in your repository](https://help.github.com/articles/editing-files-in-your-repository/)